 That's not to say you should always focus on the topics you're most passionate about either.
 If you're really interested in freelance writing as a business activity and not just a hobby, how much you might be able to earn in a niche has to matter.

-In Jen's case, she already has a list of niches she's interested in writing about for clients.
+In Jen's case, she already has a list of freelance writing niches she's interested in writing about for clients.
 Her issue will be narrowing that list down, or at least finding some larger umbrella that covers some of these topics so she has something to focus her marketing on.

 Jen might narrow down her focus by grouping a few ideal niches together.
 For example, she might consider herself a specialist in one of the following areas: